 Michigan Monthly Online Sports Betting Revenue 2021

-Betting handle represents the total of all wagers placed at Michigan’s online sportsbooks for the month.
-Revenue comes from the amount won by the sportsbooks.
+While handle marks the total amount of all bets placed, revenue comes from the amount won by the sportsbooks.

 The Michigan Gaming Control Board defines revenue as “Adjusted Gross Sports Betting Receipts.”
 That figure comes from Gross Sports Betting Receipts minus promo credits (welcome bonuses, pre-launch offers, and other free betting credits awarded to players).

 Michigan’s sports betting brands utilized an aggressive customer acquisition strategy leading up to the January 2021 launch.
 All ten of the mobile sportsbooks that went live on day one offered pre-launch bonuses and new player promotions in some form.

 With those promo credits subtracted from the Gross Sports Betting Receipts, Michigan’s mobile sportsbooks posted net revenue losses in both January and February.

 That figure moved into the black in March, however, with that trend continuing in April and May.
 Michigan’s mobile sports betting apps generated $9,876,406 in revenue for May.
 That figure marks a 9.2% dropoff in month-to-month revenue against April.

 |MI Sportsbooks||Casino Partner||Online Betting Handle||Adjusted Gross Sports Betting Receipts||Internet Sports Betting State Tax**|

 |PointsBet||Lac Vieux Desert Band of Lake Superior Chippewa Indians||$11,441,407||-$93,079||$0|